Story at a glance:

 • Chemical treatments.
 In order for wool to be protected from insects, it must be treated first; unfortunately, most treatments contain unwanted chemicals like borax that have been linked to certain reproductive issues.

-Traditionally, concrete is mixed and cast on-site, which can make it difficult to maintain a consistent product quality—precast concrete slabs, on the other hand, are prepared, cast, and cured in a highly-controlled setting and then shipped to the project site.
+Traditionally concrete is mixed and cast onsite, which can make it difficult to maintain a consistent product quality.
+Precast concrete slabs and panels, on the other hand, are prepared, cast, and cured in a highly controlled setting and then shipped to the project site.
 This helps minimize waste production, uses less water than pour-in-place concrete, and reduces the amount of soil and water contamination.

 Pros of Precast Concrete

 • Consistent.
-Due to the fact that they are produced offsite, precast concrete slabs have a higher degree of quality control and are therefore more uniform in composition.
+Because they are produced offsite, precast concrete slabs have a higher degree of quality control and are therefore more uniform in composition.

 • Low maintenance.
-Once installed, precast concrete is incredibly easy to keep clean; if left unsealed, precast concrete only needs to be power washed once every 4 – 6 years, and sealed concrete slabs only need to be hosed down every so often.
+Once installed precast concrete is incredibly easy to keep clean; if left unsealed precast concrete needs to be power washed once every four to six years, and sealed concrete slabs only need to be hosed down every so often.

 Cons of Precast Concrete

 • Heavy.
-Precast concrete slabs are, by nature, extremely heavy—this is only a problem due to the fact that they have to be shipped to the project site, and their weight can increase shipping times, which in turn increases transportation-related carbon emissions.
+Precast concrete slabs are, by nature, extremely heavy.
+This is only a problem because they have to be shipped to the project site, and their weight can increase shipping times, which in turn increases transportation-related carbon emissions.

 • Can be tricky to install.
-Due to how heavy they are, precast concrete slabs can be a bit awkward to maneuver and require the use of a crane to lower them into place, which can add to the overall construction expenses.
+Precast concrete slabs are heavy and can be a bit awkward to maneuver, requiring a crane to lower them into place, which can add to the overall construction expenses.

 Straw has long-since been used for construction purposes around the world, and straw bales were used to construct houses in Germany as far back as the early 1600s; in the United States, straw-bale construction has been a staple of Nebraskan-architecture since the late 1800s.